Time in Arizona

 Anomaly of the Navajo Nation and the Hopi Reservation

 The Navajo Nation observes daylight saving time, making it an anomaly within Arizona.
-Conversely, the Hopi Reservation, which is entirely surrounded by the Navajo Nation, does not observe DST, aligning with the rest of Arizona.
+Conversely, the Hopi Reservation, which is surrounded by the Navajo Nation, does not observe DST, aligning with the rest of Arizona.
 This creates a unique situation where a short drive through these areas can involve multiple time changes.

 Current Situation